 7. Havasupai Falls

-Set on the Havasu Canyon, Havasupai consists of five separate waterfalls: Mooney Falls, Beaver Falls, Havasu Falls, New Navajo Falls, and Fifty Foot Falls, each one equally stunning than the last.
-When visiting, make sure you keep in mind that the grounds are guarded by the Havasupai Tribe, so it’s imperative to remain respectful of their land and, if possible, take time ahead of your visit to learn about their culture.
+Set on the Havasu Canyon, Havasupai consists of five separate waterfalls: Mooney Falls, Beaver Falls, Havasu Falls, New Navajo Falls, and Fifty Foot Falls, each one equally stunning as the last.
+When visiting, remember that the Havasupai Tribe guards the grounds, so it’s imperative to remain respectful of their land and, if possible, take time ahead of your visit to learn about their culture.
 Campground reservations are essential.

 8. Petrified Forest National Park

 225 million years ago, tree logs were brought into the area by the heavy floods that took place during that time.
-Not too long after, a ton of volcanoes in the area began erupting and buried the trees under silica-rich ash.
-As time went by, water crystallized the ash, transforming it into quartz and making the logs look colorful and sparkly!
+Not too long after, a ton of volcanoes began erupting in the area, and the trees were buried under silica-rich ash.
+As time passed, water crystallized the ash, transforming it into quartz and making the logs look colorful and sparkly!

-If you’re up for exploring this natural wonder, a great way to do that is by driving the park’s scenic road, but hiking trails are available if you’d like to get a closer look at the logs.
-Seriously, hiking in the Painted Desert is guaranteed to make you feel as though you’re walking in a different galaxy!
+If you want to explore this natural wonder, you can drive the park’s scenic road.
+However, hiking trails are also available if you’d like to examine the logs closely.
+Seriously, hiking in the Painted Desert is guaranteed to make you feel like you’re walking in a different galaxy!

-This list of some of the best places to visit in Arizona gave you the inspiration needed to craft the perfect itinerary.
-Even though the state has a ton more to offer, these places are the ideal starting points to exploring Arizona’s desert magic!
+We hope this list of some of the best places to visit in Arizona has given you the inspiration needed to craft the perfect Southwest itinerary.
+Even though the state has much more to offer, these places are the ideal starting points for exploring Arizona’s desert magic!

 More Road Trip Planning Advice for the Southwest